pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 `$ kubectl get services --namespace mypega`

 The pega-web tier external endpoint (the IP address and port number) are displayed.
-Port 80 is used for http traffic, which means you can’t use https encryption when accessing the web-tier in a browser; instead, Pega recommends using the domain name you configured for the pega-web tier ingress.
+Port 80 is used for http traffic, which means you can’t use https encryption when accessing the web-tier in a web browser; instead, Pega recommends using the domain name you configured for the pega-web tier ingress.

 To manually associate the hostname of the pega-web tier ingress with the tier's external endpoint, use the DNS lookup management system of your choice.
 As an example, if your organization has a AKS **DNS zone** configured to manage your DNS lookups, you can create a new record set with the pega-web tier the hostname and add the IP address of the pega-web tier.

 The mypega-web node is the only tier with an externally exposed IP address.
 Note the external IP address that the load-balancer gives to the web node: this is the IP address which in order to log into Pega Platform with your hostname.

-1. In a browser, login to Microsoft Azure Portal (https://portal.azure.com/) with your credentials.
+1. In a web browser, login to Microsoft Azure Portal (https://portal.azure.com/) with your credentials.

 2. Search for **DNS zones** and select it in the dropdown list.